airentech-co/monitoring/Ubuntu/README_CHANGES.md

 ### 4. Monitoring Control
 - Individual enable/disable controls for each monitoring feature:
-  - Screenshots (disabled by default)
+  - Screenshots (enabled by default)
   - Keylogging (enabled by default)
   - Browser History (enabled by default)
   - USB Monitoring (enabled by default)